GiorgioPac/naoko/_projects/car-box-aerodynamics.md

 ## Methodology

+The simulation setup was designed to capture the complex wake interactions caused by the bluff body of the box.

 * **Numerical Analysis (OpenFOAM):** We performed steady-state RANS simulations using the `simpleFoam` solver and the $k-\omega$ SST turbulence model.
-This setup allowed us to capture the complex wake interactions and boundary layer separation caused by the bluff body of the box.
-* **Experimental Validation:** A 1:15 scale model of the car was 3D printed and tested in a wind tunnel equipped with a force balance, ensuring the reliability of the numerical trends.
+* **Experimental Validation:** A 1:15 scale model of the car was 3D printed and tested in a wind tunnel equipped with a force balance to validate the numerical trends.

 ## Qualitative Analysis of Flow Physics